torpago/mqt-client/docs/VelocityControlBalanceResponse.md

 ### NewVelocityControlBalanceResponse

-`func NewVelocityControlBalanceResponse(amountLimit float32, available Available, currencyCode string, velocityWindow string, ) *VelocityControlBalanceResponse`
+`func NewVelocityControlBalanceResponse(amountLimit decimal.Decimal, available Available, currencyCode string, velocityWindow string, ) *VelocityControlBalanceResponse`

 NewVelocityControlBalanceResponse instantiates a new VelocityControlBalanceResponse object This constructor will assign default values to properties that have it defined,